cooltronicpl/Craft-document-helpers/README.md

 ## Images in PDF

-Trick to render images in the PDF template.
+There are two tricks to render images in the PDF template.

 It is possible when using this plugin: https://plugins.craftcms.com/image-toolbox

 ```